mcphub-com/arxiv-search/README.md

 | `num_results`| integer | Maximum number of results to return.                                                                                                                | No       | 50                  |
 | `start`      | integer | Starting index for pagination. `0` means first page, `1` means second page, etc.                                                                     | No       | 0                   |

-## Response
+#### Response

-Under the `result` JSON key, this API returns an array of objects, each with title, abstract, authors, and URL.
+Under the `result` JSON key, this tool returns an array of objects, each with title, abstract, authors, and URL.

----

-This API is ideal for researchers and developers looking to programmatically access filtered paper metadata from arXiv.